A Limited License May be a Solution – With the Right Attorney on Your Side

 4th offense Within 10 Years

-- Your license is cancelled as “inimical to public safety.”
+- Your license is canceled as “inimical to public safety.”

 - You must have four to six years of no detected use of alcohol and/or drugs.
 After you enroll in treatment, you may obtain a one-year limited license with an ignition interlock restriction.
 You may be able to drive on an ignition interlock restricted license for another three to five years upon completion of treatment.